 Understanding probabilities about the number of times that a given sequence of words might appear in the body of data being explored can tell us something about the use of words in that body of data.
 Probability values might be created involving name variants from this information:

 By determining the number of times a name variant candidate appears within the corpus and within the context of the other terms in the search query, a probability value may be determined for each name variant candidate and rankings determined from those probability values.

 Session Based Query Analysis

 Sets of previous queries that appear to have been used in the same search sessions can tell us something about the relationship between name variants.
 For example, someone searching for “Babe Ruth” might also search for “George Henry Ruth,” “Bambino,” and other related terms including nicknames and given names in the same search session.
 If those related queries are seen in a large number of other search sessions, that might boost the confidence that the names used are variants of each other.

 A search for “Bill Clinton” on a search engine will return much more rewarding search results if they include results for “William Clinton” and even “Bubba Clinton.”
-This patent describes a few different algorithmic approaches that could be used to identify whether a query includes a person’s name, a way of using dictionaries to expand those name, and a number of algorithms to limit which name variants should be used to expand a query that includes a name.
+This patent describes a few different algorithmic approaches that could be used to identify whether a query includes a person’s name, a way of using dictionaries to expand those names, and some algorithms to limit which name variants should be used to expand a query that includes a name.

 The process described in this patent may help when you’re writing content for a page on a website that involves an individual, and that person often goes by a nickname.
 Rather than just relying upon a system like this, it’s probably not a bad idea to refer to the person by both their given name and the nickname, especially if there’s the possibility that someone searching for the page might use either variation.